menu

 Overview

 Belle Plaine is a very small city located in the state of Iowa.
 With a population of 2,326 people and just one neighborhood, Belle Plaine is the 243rd largest community in Iowa.
-Belle Plaine has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Belle Plaine has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-When you are in Belle Plaine, you'll notice that it is more blue-collar than most other communities in America.
-52.93% of Belle Plaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Belle Plaine is generally considered to be a blue-collar town.
+52.93% of the Belle Plaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Belle Plaine is a city of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Belle Plaine who work in office and administrative support (6.91%), healthcare suport services (6.42%), and sales jobs (5.77%).

 Setting & Lifestyle